Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Taxes**: Enter the SKU tax code.

+When you have finished filling in the fields, click the **Save** button.

 ## SKUs categories
-In this section you can consult the categories of SKUs (Stock Keeping Units) already created and, if you want, edit them by clicking on the pencil icon in the options column.
+In this section you can consult the categories of SKUs (Stock Keeping Units) already created, edit them or create new ones.
+To make queries easier, there is a panel of filters at the top.

 ![SKUs Categories](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/SKUs%20Category.PNG)

-To create a new SKU, click on the **New** button.
+To create a SKU Category, click the **New** button.

 ![SKUs Categories New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/SKUs%20Category%20New.PNG)